cabforum/code-signing/docs/CSBR.md

 ## 8.2 Identity/qualifications of assessor

-[EDITOR: The following is direct language from BR Section 8.2, which was previously referenced]

 The CA's audit SHALL be performed by a Qualified Auditor.
 A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

 1. Independence from the subject of the audit;